ZeratuuLL/Reinforcement-Learning/Continuous Control/DDPG/Readme.md

 This is a failure.
 I tried a smaller learning rate, I tried to learn critic multiple steps with learn actor one step.
 I tried to clip the norm but nothing helps.
 Th absolutely value of my actor's output rom last hidden layer always goes larger.
 And thus a vanishing gradient in the actor.
 I checked, within 10 episodes the action' target network's output will be exactly the same as local network.
 I will keep trying to fix this problm but I don' give it much hope.

 Here ar my attemps:
   * Move the position of action in critic network from second hidden layer to first hidden layer.
-This should make the gradient smaller (in absolute value).
+This should make the gradient smaller (in absolute value). **This frees actor to give actions on the margin.
+But the learning is still very slow.
+I noticed that the local and target critic gives same estimates at the very end.
+Will see if this is true for all**